 * denotes student author

-Cromer, L. D., Gray, M., Vasquez*, L., & Freyd, J. J. (accepted for publication, August, 2017).
+Cromer, L. D., Gray, M., Vasquez*, L., & Freyd, J. J. (2018).
 The Relationship of Acculturation to Historical Loss Awareness, Institutional Betrayal, and the Intergenerational Transmission of Trauma in the American Indian Experience.
 Journal of Cross-Cultural Psychology.

 Zanotti, D.C.*, Kaier, E.*, Vanesse, R.*, Davis, J.L., Strunk, K., & Cromer, L.D.
 (2017).
 An examination of the test-retest reliability of the ACE Study Questionnaire in a sample of college athletes.
 Psychological Trauma: Theory, Research, Practice, and Policy.